buttplugio/docs.buttplug.io/docs/spec/enumeration.md

   * Type: String
   * Description: Type of actuator this feature represents.
 * _SensorType_
-  * Valid for Messages: SensorReadCmd
+  * Valid for Messages: SensorReadCmd, SensorSubscribeCmd
   * Type: String
   * Description: Sensor types that can be read by Sensor.
 * _SensorRange_
-  * Valid for Messages: SensorReadCmd (but applies to values returned by SensorReading)
+  * Valid for Messages: SensorReadCmd, SensorSubscribeCmd (but applies to values returned by SensorReading)
   * Type: array of arrays of 2 integers
   * Description: Range of values a sensor can return.
 As sensors can possibly return multiple values in the same SensorReading message (i.e. an 3-axis accelerometer may return all 3 axes in one read), this is sent as an array of ranges.
 The length of this array will always match the number of readings that will be returned from a sensor, and can be used to find the reading count for a sensor.